tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LP_Ins_Api_Keys.md

   * **Answer:** Submit the **key** with the request URL as a parameter.

-End the activity by asking the students if they have any questions.
+End the activity by asking the students if they have any further questions.